Penguindrum: Anime

 The production of the series was announced in February 2011 in the magazine Kera, before being formalized in April of the same year.
-The series is produced by Brain's Base, written by Kunihiko Ikuhara and Takayo Ikami, was co-directed by Ikuhara along with Shouko Nakamura, Consisting of twenty-four episodes, the series aired from July 8 to December 23, 2011.
-Eight DVD and Blu-ray box sets were released between October 2011 and May 2012.
+The series was produced by Brain's Base, written by Kunihiko Ikuhara and Takayo Ikami, and was co-directed by Ikuhara along with Shouko Nakamura, with character designs by Lily Hoshino.
+Consisting of twenty-four episodes, the series aired from July 8 to December 23, 2011.
+Eight DVDs and Blu-ray box sets were released between October 2011 and May 2012.

 Sentai Filmworks has licensed the series for North America, while Kazé UK has licensed the series in the United Kingdom, Siren Visual has licensed the series in Australia and New Zealand, and Dynit licensed the series in Italy.

 Penguindrums two opening themes are performed by Etsuko Yakushimaru.
 "Nornir" (ノルニル, Noruniru), is used for episodes 1–14, and "Boys, Come Back to Me" (少年よ我に帰れ, Shōnen yo Ware ni Kaere) from episode 15 onwards.
 Eight pieces of music are used for ending themes.
 "Dear Future" by Coaltar of the Deepers is used for episodes 1–12, with a special performance by Yui Horie for episode 10.
 Episodes 13 onwards use several covers of ARB performed by Marie Miyake, Yui Watanabe and Miho Arakawa as the fictional band "Triple H": "Grey Wednesday" (灰色の水曜日, Hai-iro no Suiyōbi) is used for episodes 13, 15 and 18; "Bad News (Kuroi Yokan)" (Bad News (黒い予感)) for episodes 14 and 17; and "Ikarechimattaze!!" (イカレちまったぜ!!) for episode 16, "Hide and Seek" for episode 19, "Private Girl" for episode 20, "Tamashii Kogashite" (魂こがして) for episode 21 and "Heroes ~Eiyū-tachi~" (HEROES ～英雄たち~) for episode 23.

 Films

-A two-part compilation film produced by Lapin Track titled Re:cycle of Penguindrum premiered in 2022, with the first part premiering on April 29, 2022, and the second part premiering on July 22, 2022.
+A two-part compilation film produced by Lapin Track titled Re:cycle of Penguindrum premiered in 2022, with the first part premiering on April 29, and the second part on July 22.
+Sentai Filmworks screened both films at Anime Boston 2023, and released them on Blu-ray (with an English dub) on July 4 of the same year.